-To the Board of Directors of Kaman Corporation
+To the Board of Directors of Kaman Corporation:

-Our audit of the consolidated financial statements as of and for the year ended December 31, 2013 and of the effectiveness of internal control over financial reporting as of December 31, 2013 referred to in our report dated February 27, 2014 included under Item 8 in this Annual Report on Form 10-K also included an audit of the financial statement schedule listed in Item 15(a)(2) of this 2013 Form 10-K as of and for the year ended December 31, 2013.
-In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth therein as of and for the year ended December 31, 2013 when read in conjunction with the related consolidated financial statements.
+Our audits of the consolidated financial statements and of the effectiveness of internal control over financial reporting referred to in our report dated February 23, 2015 included under Item 8 in this Annual Report on Form 10-K also included an audit of the financial statement schedule listed in Item 15(a)(2) of this 2014 Form 10-K as of and for the years ended December 31, 2014 and 2013.
+In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth therein as of and for the years ended December 31, 2014 and 2013 when read in conjunction with the related consolidated financial statements.